-Exercise Caution when Considering a Life Estate Deed
+The Risks of a Life Estate Deed

-Reason #4: Your child or family member could get divorced.
-The ex-spouse will claim the asset as marital property.
+Risk 4: Your remainderman could get divorced and the ex-spouse will claim the asset as marital property.

-Reason #5: Your child or family member could cause a serious accident.
+Risk 5: Your remainderman could cause a serious accident.
 If there isn’t enough insurance, the personal injury attorney will be able to go after the property.